 Special Year on Geometric and Modular Representation Theory

-During the 2020-2021 academic year, the School will have a special program on Geometric and Modular Representation Theory.
-Geordie Williamson of the University of Sydney will be the Distinguished Visiting Professor.
+During the 2020-2021 academic year, the School had a special program on Geometric and Modular Representation Theory.
+Geordie Williamson of the University of Sydney was the Distinguished Visiting Professor.

-Confirmed senior participants for Term I: George Lusztig, Raphael Rouquier Term II: Simon Riche, Raphael Rouquier, Catharina Stroppel
+Confirmed senior participants for Term I: George Lusztig, Raphael Rouquier Term II: Simon Riche, Raphael Rouquier

 Representation theory began with the work of Frobenius in the late 19th century and soon grew to play an important role in the development of modern mathematics.
 The second half of the last century saw the introduction of powerful new geometric techniques.
 Some of the deepest results in representation theory are obtained via geometric means, via the passage to algebraic geometry and the use of D-modules, perverse sheaves and weights.
 More recently, techniques of higher representation theory have provided new techniques and impetus from algebra and higher category theory.